Working Memory vs. Short-Term Memory

-If you’re ready to start improving your working memory and short-term memory, download the Elevate app on iOS or Android and discover 40+ brain training games, personalized training programs, and expert guidance to help you optimize your cognitive function and improve your overall performance in daily life.
+If you’re ready to start improving your working memory and short-term memory, download the Elevate app on iOS or Android and discover 40+ brain training games—including several specifically designed to improve memory skills—personalized training programs, and expert guidance to help you optimize your cognitive function and improve your overall performance in daily life.

 - Learn why working memory plays an essential role in your daily life and tips for improving it.